 Alright, what exactly are we talking about when we say muscle contraction?

 This is a term that refers to the “activation of tension-generating sites within muscle fibers.”
-Basically, when you use your muscle to pick up something heavy — pretty much anything from lifting weights to holding a heavy book — you’re using muscle contraction.
+When you use your muscle to pick up something heavy — pretty much anything from lifting weights to holding a heavy book — you’re using muscle contraction.

 Blood Clotting and Muscle Function